Nosa (musician): Career

 Nosa's source of joy as a growing child was in music and attending Church, where he began exploring his developing talents.
-He started out in the children's choir in church and is majorly influenced by gospel singers like Fred Hammond and Kim Burrell and the noted R n B group Boyz II men.
-He later got to love jazz and soul music and then rock, for the simplicity of it.
+He is majorly influenced by gospel singers like Fred Hammond and Kim Burrell and the noted RnB group Boyz II Men.
+He later grew to love the sound of jazz and soul music and the simplicity of rock.
 He is also greatly influenced by Afro-Highlife particularly music from Sonny Okosun, Christy Essien-Igbokwe, King Sunny Adé and Onyeka Onwenu, thus venturing from a wide array of childhood career fantasies of becoming an engineer, military man, or footballer to becoming a music producer and singer.

-Nosa's aim with his music is to create a bridge between music genres while making sure the gospel aspect of it is on a fore-front platform just as the other genres i.e. a unique merger of sorts: creatively superimposing a soul tune on a high-life beat, a high-life verse with a rock-y chorus or singing 'Pidgin' English with an R n B flavor while proclaiming an inspirational and uplifting message to his listeners.
+Nosa has described his musical aim as wanting 'to create a bridge between music genres while making sure the gospel aspect of it is on a fore-front platform just as the other genres', i.e. a unique merger of sorts: creatively superimposing a soul tune on a high-life beat, writing a high-life verse with a rock-inspired chorus, or singing Nigerian Pidgin English with an RnB flavor, all while endeavouring to give an inspirational and uplifting message to his listeners.

+Music career and Open Doors

+Nosa was signed to Chocolate City in 2012.
+On 11 November 2009, Nosa released the song "Always Pray for You", under the Chocolate City label.
+"Always Pray for You" is Nosa's first official single.

 His debut studio album, Open Doors, was released on 14 March 2014 and supported by the singles "Always Pray for You", "Why You Love Me" and "Always on My Mind".

-And again In May 2014, he partnered with Nokia for the release of his song "Love is Calling".
+In May 2014, he partnered with Nokia for the release of his song "Love is Calling".
 On 16 May 2014, The Punch Newspaper reported that Nosa signed an endorsement deal with Unilever.
 On the 26th of February 2020, which also happened to be his birthday, Nosa went on to float his own Record Label Salt Music.

-Music career and breakthrough single

-Nosa was signed to Chocolate City in 2012.
-On 11 November 2009 Nosa released his first single, "Always Pray for You", under the Chocolate City label.
-"Always Pray for You" is Nosa's first official single.